RibasCode/quick-start/README.md

 # fast-start-template
-## A template with the basics already set up to start a project.
+## A template with the basics already set up to start web projects using HTML, CSS, JavaScript and Php faster.